-1. Student and Graduate Committee Consultation for program planning Beginning of first semester 2.
+Individual of Office Responsible Step Timing Year 1.
+Student and Graduate Committee Consultation for program Beginning of first semester 1 2.
 Student Choice of Research Advisor and major field Ordinarily prior to the start of the second year, preferably as soon as C500 is completed 3.
 Student in consultation with Advisor Forms advisory committee Before beginning of second year 4.
 Student Planning of complete coursework program with Advisory Committee Before beginning of second year 5.
-Student Second-Year Requirement - Take required X800 courses During third and fourth semester 6.
+Student Second-Year Requirement - Take required X800 courses During third and fourth semester 2 6.
 Student Completion of coursework Preferably by the end of second year 7.
-Student Present a research seminar to the Department Fifth semester 8.
-Student and Advisory Committee Fifth-Semester examination; complete, approve & file Nomination of Candidacy & Nomination of Research Committee forms and a 1-2 page summary of thesis proposal Fifth semester 9.
-Director of Graduate Studies Recommends Admission to Candidacy to the Graduate School and PhD Research Committee appointed Upon completion of all degree requirements other than thesis; at least eight months before degree can be granted 10.
-Student Check with Graduate Office on course requirements; see to removal of R and I grades Early in semester in which student plans to graduate 11.
-Student Submit first draft of thesis to Research Advisor At least six weeks before thesis due in the Graduate School 12.
-Student and Research Advisor Submit unbound, revised thesis copies approved by Research Advisor to members of PhD Research Committee Allow at least one month for committee approval 13.
-Student and Research Advisor Arrange exit seminar and final oral examination; after confirming time and date with Committee, notify the Graduate Office; NOTE that student must be registered at the time the degree is granted At least one month prior to final oral examination and not more than seven years after step 9 14.
-Student Make room reservation for exit seminar and oral examination in Chemistry Business Office; complete and file examination announcement (sample available in Thesis Guide) with the Graduate School At least one month prior to final oral and not more than seven years after step 9
+Student Present a research seminar to the Department Fifth semester 3 8.
+Student and Advisory Committee Fifth-Semester examination; complete, approve & file Nomination of Candidacy & Nomination of Research Committee forms and a 1-2 summary of thesis proposal Fifth semester 9.
+Director of Graduate Studies Recommends Admission to Candidacy to the Graduate School and PhD Research Committee appointed Upon completion of all degree requirements other than thesis; at least eight months before degree can be granted 4 10.
+Student 4 th year requirement 11.
+Student Check with Graduate Office on course requirements; removal of R and I grades Early in semester in which student plans to 5 12.
+Student Submit first draft of thesis to Research Advisor At least six weeks beforethesis due in the Graduate School 45-day memo and defense announcement e-doc due in Graduate Office 45 days before final defense date 13.
+Student and Research Advisor Submit unbound, revised thesis copies approved by Research Advisor to members of PhDResearch Committee Allow at least one month for committee approval 14.
+Student and Research Advisor Arrange exit seminar and final oral examination; after confirming and date with Committee, notify the Graduate Office; NOTE that student must be registered at the time the degree is granted At least one month prior to final oral examination and not more Than seven years after step 9 15.
+Student Make room reservation for exit seminar and oral examination in Chemistry Business Office; complete and file examination announcement (sample available Thesis Guide) with the Graduate School At least one month prior to final oral and not more than years after step 9